corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

  Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

- ## Identity manager - certificate revocation list Management
+ ### Manage the Identity Manager certificate revocation list

  Identity certificates allow parties to access the network managed by CENM.
 Using the CLI, you can: